Societies

 WHAT HAPPENS DURING THE APPLICATION PROCESS?

-The UCS Treasurer will review the information you submit, as well as that of other societies, and put together a provisional budget, which will be emailed to all Clare students.
-The Treasurer will then arrange via email to meet with each society to discuss their allocation.
+The UCS Treasurer will review the information you submit, as well as that of other societies, and put together a provisional budget in collaboration with College.

 HOW DOES THE UCS ALLOCATE FUNDING?